 - Substitute honey for the maple syrup, and omit the sauerkraut juice or whey (the honey has its own live cultures that will inoculate the ferment).

 For AIP, this recipe is perfect!
 No changes need to be made.
 Simply enjoy this lively and healthy condiment.

 For Keto, omit the dried fruit and maple syrup.
 After the ferment is complete, add stevia or monk fruit to taste, and stir well.
 Add more fresh lemon juice or orange rind if desired.

 - 1 cup filtered water

 - ½ cup pure maple syrup

-- ¼ cup brine from prior ferment : sauerkraut juice for AIP, or whey if dairy is tolerated
+- ¼ cup brine from prior ferment , sauerkraut juice for AIP, or *whey if preferred (see how in recipe Notes below)

 - 1 teaspoon sea salt